 Course learning outcomes

-Upon successful completion of this Intermediate Skills training course you will:
+Upon successful completion of this online course, you will:

-- Understand the unique nuances for specific populations groups and consider the implications for assessment, treatment and care planning.
+- Understand the unique nuances of specific population groups and consider the implications for assessment, treatment and care planning.

-- Develop a comprehensive knowledge of the pathways to care and be able to identify when to refer on to more specialist treatment.
+- Develop a comprehensive knowledge of the pathways to care and be able to identify when to refer to more specialist treatment

-- Hear from perinatal experts to gain knowledge, skills and insights about practicing as a specialist in this complex field.
+- Gain knowledge, skills and insights from perinatal experts about practising as a specialist in this complex field.

 - Increase your confidence to apply learnings through the application of knowledge and theory to real-life studies.